DylanBulfin/bignum/README.md

 by only storing up to 64 bits in the significand (similar to the floating point standard).

+## New API
+I've recently added a new procedural macro called `bignumber_rs::create-efficient-base`, which creates a base with inline ranges and a constant table of powers to improve performance.
+This should be used unless avoiding a `syn/pro_macro2` dependency is important.

+### Usage
+The goal is that you can call `make_bignum(5, B5Int)`, which creates a base-5 numeric type called `B5Int`.
+This acceps visibility modifiers, e.g. `make_bignum(5, pub B5Int)`.
+This type you create either by using `u64::into()`, `B5Int::from`, or `B5Int::new(significand, exp)`.
+These can then be used with each other or `u64` in most operations, and can be multiplied by `f64` as well.

+#### Future Optimizations
+I want to provide a macro called `parse` that can parse literals of bases up to base-36 from alphanumeric inputs

+I also intend to add a function that takes a float and exponent, storing the result in a BigNum type.
+A common pattern is taking a ratio to the `nth` power, and it's easiest to use a float for this calculation.

 ## Links
 [docs.rs page](https://docs.rs/bignumbe-rs/latest/bignumbe_rs/)